WOLF CREEK ACADEMY AND GROUP HOMES FOR TROUBLED TEENS

-These are all very legitimate questions that parents in search of help for their teenager may be asking.
-Parents need to know that their child is going to be safe and that they are going to have their needs met in whatever residential place that they choose for their child.
+These are all very legitimate questions that parents searching for help for their teenagers may ask.
+Parents need to know that their child will be safe and that they are going to have their needs met in whatever residential place they choose for their child.
 Group home or boarding school?

-For discussion and information on boarding schools or group homes, please feel free to email us or call at your convenience.
+Please feel free to email us or call at your convenience for discussion and information on boarding schools or group homes.
 At Wolf Creek Academy, we address most issues that today’s teens are facing and will be happy to help your family with making a decision on the level of care for your child.